 Interest rate risk is adverse movements in interest rates in the banking book leading to lost earnings or capital.
 The Bank is exposed to interest rate risk due to differences between the maturity dates of interestrate sensitive assets and liabilities.
 The objective of interest rate risk management is to ensure that the Bank can realize stable and predictable net interest margin ("NIM"), over specific time periods, despite fluctuations in interest rates.
-The Bank's risk management policies including the Market Risk and Liquidity Investment policy defines strategies and policies that are aligned with the Bank's risk appetite.
+The Bank's risk management policies including the Market Risk & Liquidity Investment policy defines strategies and policies that are aligned with the Bank's risk appetite.
 In addition, the Bank performs stress-testing and sensitivity analysis with respect to interest rates and related factors.

 Historically, the Bank was not exposed to material levels of interest rate risk arising from prime insurable or prime uninsurable mortgage commitments, because the purchase price for mortgages sold to investors is normally based on customer commitment rates rather than the interest rate at time of funding, thereby passing on the interest rate risk to the investors.
-Interest rate risk may arise if committed and allocated loans no longer qualify at funding based on individual investor criteria, and the risk increases in a rate-rising environment.
-If the Bank securitizes prime insured mortgages directly or sells loans on a whole loan basis after funding, it is exposed to interest rate risk arising from both the point the mortgage commitments are issued (and from the time of loan funding to the point of pooling the loan for securitization or loan sale).
-The level of risk has to date been low overall given low relative volumes of both securitizations and whole loan sales after funding.

-The table below details the results of sensitivity analysis of interest rate increases and decreases during the 12-month period beginning on December 31, 2020.
+The table below details the results of sensitivity analysis of interest rate increases and decreases on the economic value on equity (EVE) during the 12-month period beginning on June 30, 2021.
 The model is based on several assumptions, and actual results could vary from these assumptions should an actual rate change occur.

-, As at Dec emb er 31, 2020 (in thousands of \$, except %) rest rates Decrease in interest rates 100 basis point parallel shift Impact on net interest income \$ 2,304 \$ (2,360) Impact on EVE 3,294 (3,653) EVE as a % of shareholders' equity 2.22% (2.46%) 200 basis point parallel shift Impact on net interest income \$ 4,700 \$ (4,722) Impact on EVE 6,647 (7,386) EVE as a % of shareholders' equity 4.48% (4.97%)
+As at June 30, 2021

+1 ncrease in - 1 Decrease in

+(in thousands of \$, except %) inte erest rates int terest rates

+100 basis point parallel shift

+Impact on net interest income \$ 1,821 \$ (1,710)

+Impact on EVE (1,290) 907

+EVE as a % of shareholders' equity (0.60%) 0.42%

+200 basis point parallel shift

+Impact on net interest income \$ 3,715 \$ (3,504)

+Impact on EVE (2,272) 1,931

+EVE as a % of shareholders' equity (1.05%) 0.90%

 The Bank is exposed to interest rate risk due to differences between the maturity dates of interest-rate sensitive assets and liabilities.
-Shown below is the December 31, 2020 position of the Bank's assets, liabilities and equity by maturity and weighted average contractual rate.
+Shown below is the June 30, 2021, position of the Bank's assets, liabilities and equity by maturity and weighted average contractual rate.